trual/email_parser/README.md

-# Parser to return subject line of an email archive
+# Parser to return subject lines of an email archive